 The Birth of Catholic Tradition

-In the early 1840s, a few Irish and German Catholic families started to arrive in the Waterford area and by the mid 1840s, considerably more had arrived.
-St. Mary’s, located in Burlington was the closest church available to them, and they were obliged to attend Mass on Sunday.
+In the early 1840s, a few Irish and German Catholic families started to arrive in the Waterford area.
+By mid decade, considerably more had arrived.
+To follow their religious traditions, St. Mary’s, located in Burlington was the closest church available to them, and, they were obliged to attend Mass on Sunday.

 It was a long arduous trip at times when considering traveling eight to 12 miles during the cold and snowy winter months with a horse and wagon – then to return home afterwards.